torchnyu/blog/_drafts/2020-04-16-stuff-you-should-know.md

 can be a great way of getting work experience, getting a great paid summer experience, and having a backdoor into a big company for full time work.

+# That's It

+These lists are fundamentally flawed in that they're specific to what I've learned and what I know.
+If I had taken different classes with different professors, my list would undeniably be different.
+There would be additions of areas that I know nothing about and omissions of areas that I believe are essential.

+Don't worry too much if you don't know everything on this list.
+But if there's an item or two that you don't know, yet piques your interest, you should explore it.
+It's not always about what you know.
+It's about what you know you do not know.